-Sarah is able to grasp complex legal issues quickly and possesses mature strategy skills for her level of seniority.
+Sarah is a confident advocate who is committed to representing her clients’ interests actively and fearlessly.
 She is meticulous in her preparation and in the presentation of her cases at trial.
 She is also very approachable, puts her clients at ease, and she always ensures that her clients fully understand court proceedings and the strengths and weaknesses of their cases to allow them to make fully informed decisions.
-She is a confident advocate who is committed to representing her clients’ interests actively and fearlessly.
+Sarah possesses mature strategy skills, and she is able to grasp and advance complex legal arguments and defences.

-In her rather limited spare time, Sarah teaches advocacy as a tutor with the Education department of the Honourable Society of Lincoln’s Inn on BPTC students courses and residential weekends.
+In her rather limited spare time, Sarah teaches advocacy as a tutor with the Education department of the Honourable Society of Lincoln’s Inn on BPTC students courses and residential weekends, as well as volunteers as a Judge with the Inn’s mooting club.
 She also volunteers to mentor and/or assist those seeking pupillage.

 R v D (2019) Kingston-upon-Thames CC – trial on one count of possession of a bladed article where Sarah ran a defence of ‘good reason’.
 Following conviction, Sarah secured a sentence of 7 weeks, departing substantially from the mandatory minimum 6 months sentence for second knife offences.
 For more details, please click here.

 R v AU (2019) Snaresbrook CC – trial for possession of class A drugs with intent to supply.

 R v DB (2019) Blackfriars CC – trial on one count of assault on an emergency worker.

 R v PL (2019) Kington CC – Appeal against sentence allowed, reducing the original 10 months imprisonment sentence to 18 weeks for breaches of a SOPO.
 Please click here for more details